zplayads/report_api/Report API for Advertiser.md

 ### 1.1 Interface address

-If the settlement currency is Chinese Yuan, please use https://pa-report.zplayads.com
+If you are located in China, the request URL is https://pa-report.zplayads.com

-If the settlement currency is United States Dollar, please use https://pa-report-en.zplayads.com
+If you are located in outside China, the request URL is https://pa-report-en.zplayads.com

 ### 1.2 Integration prerequisites
 * Account has been approved